Late blight can spread quickly, leading to huge yield losses in potato crops.

 During the growing season, the risk of infection is highest when temperatures consistently range from 8-15°C paired with precipitation, maintaining high humidity levels above 80% relative humidity (RH).

-When spores land on a leaf, they will either germinate directly or produce motile zoospores (depending on temperature) which spread along moist leaves before anchoring and producing a germ tube, entering through lesions or stomata to continue the infection cycle.
+When spores land on a leaf, they will either germinate directly or produce motile zoospores (depending on temperature).
+These zoospores spread along moist leaves before anchoring and producing a germ tube, entering through lesions or stomata to continue the infection cycle.
 Such conditions are typically seen from May to September.

-This is why early fungicide applications in a blight programme should contain a curative active ingredient to ensure no difficult to reach lesions survive deep in the canopy to act as a source of infection throughout the season eg. cymoxanil (Option), propamacarb or potassium phosphates.
+This is why early fungicide applications in a blight programme should contain a curative active ingredient to ensure no hard-to-reach lesions survive deep in the canopy to act as a source of infection throughout the season.
+Examples include cymoxanil (Option), propamocarb, or potassium phosphates.

 Early season infection